-• Beginning with a kick-off workshop, meeting through mid-June 2013, and filing a final report with the Department by June 193, 2013.
+• Beginning with a kick-off workshop, meeting through mid-June 2013, and filing a final report with the Department by June 19, 2013.

-3The Department changed the final report deadline to July 3rd to allow for additional review time by the members of the final report.
+&lt;sup>3 The Department changed the final report deadline to July 3rd to allow for additional review time by the members of the final report.